 As she nods her head, I want to be her.
 I want him to talk to me just like that, and then do to me whatever he is about to do to her.
 They literally disappear into the vegetation along the beach, and we don't see them again.

-Even though Emmett is technically Edward's boss, it's obvious that Edward is the leader, and it feels more free after he leaves.
-Without Edward naked in front of me, I can relax and enjoy the sun, without trying not to ogle him, and get to know the others.
+It's more free after they leave.
+I don't have to avoid ogling Edward's body any more, so I can relax and enjoy the sun, getting to know the others.
 We all float and laugh in an ocean without waves, and I start to feel comfortable with these people on this glorious afternoon.

 The guys begin throwing a tennis ball and fighting for it, so Rosalie and I get out to dry off.
 She kneels next to me with her towel around her, and I hear her take a big breath before she speaks.